Human interest: The key to writing an effective press release

-Generally, immediate release is sufficient and preferred, as it can be frustrating for journalist to receive a release that they are unable to publish straight away, and this can give it time to be forgotten about if received too far in advance.
+Generally, immediate release is sufficient and preferred, as it can be frustrating for journalist to receive a release that they are unable to publish straight away, and can give it time to be forgotten about.
 However, journalists are able to contact you about the release in the meantime, which can give the story chance to gather further depth and momentum.

 Ideally, you will use double spacing with wide margins.
 Alongside the short, factual content, presented in concise, punchy sentences, this will help the journalist in reading and making notes on your release.
 You could use hyperlinks to websites and resources (sparingly) throughout your text if they add value and understanding to your story.